directus/directus/docs/extensions/hooks.md

 ### Schedule

 A schedule event executes at certain points in time.
 This is supported through [`node-cron`](https://www.npmjs.com/package/node-cron).
-To set this up, provide a cron statement as the first argument to the `schedule()` function, for example `schedule('15 14 1 * *', <...>)` (at 14:15 on day-of-month 1) or `schedule('5 4 * * sun', <...>)` (at 04:05 on Sunday).
+To set this up, provide a cron statement as the first parameter to the `schedule()` function, for example `schedule('15 14 1 * *', <...>)` (at 14:15 on day-of-month 1) or `schedule('5 4 * * sun', <...>)` (at 04:05 on Sunday).
 See example below: